crittermike/personal-blog/src/pages/ramblings/drupal-on-cloud9.md

 **4\.
 Create custom runners for all the things**

 Think of all the commands you run on a regular basis.
-Things like ""grunt watch"" or ""drush cc all"" or ""drush updb -y && drush fra -y"", etc. Put all of those things in custom runners, so you can just click a button to watch them run in their own tab.
+Things like "grunt watch" or "drush cc all" or "drush updb -y && drush fra -y", etc. Put all of those things in custom runners, so you can just click a button to watch them run in their own tab.
 This is especially useful for complex commands that you're likely to forget.

 **5\.
 Go crazy with the layout**